Patient education: Migraine headaches in adults (Beyond the Basics)

 A vicious cycle occurs when frequent headaches cause you to take medications, which then cause rebound headaches as the medications wear off, causing you to take more medication, and so on.
-(See "Patient information: Headache treatment in adults (Beyond the Basics)".)
+(See "Patient education: Headache treatment in adults (Beyond the Basics)".)

 Speak with a healthcare provider if your migraine treatment does not relieve your headaches or if you are having unpleasant medication side effects.
 Switching to another drug or switching from acute treatment to preventive treatment may be helpful.

 Migraines occur about three times more commonly in women than in men.
 Estrogen has a variable effect on the frequency and severity of a woman's migraines; some women who take birth control pills (which contain estrogen) or hormone replacement therapy experience worsening headaches, while others improve.
 Similarly, some women have more frequent or severe headaches during pregnancy while others have improvement.
 (See "Estrogen-associated migraine".)